-Uncle Newman.
-Darby sank his first boat at age 12.
-Not a surprising feat for a young boy.
-Until you consider that he also built it!
+Uncle Newman Darby sank his first boat at age 12.
+Not surprising for a young boy.
+Until you consider that he also built the boat!
 And while most would chalk it up as simple bad luck, for Newman it was the siren’s call.
 Moreover, it began a lifelong affair with boat design, construction, and invention.

 Newman Darby was born on January 21, 1928 in the borough of West Pittston, Pennsylvania.
 He showed a passion for boating at a young age.
-And this passion was fueled by family jaunts down the Susquehanna River and vacations on the Chesapeake Bay, Newman’s interest only grew.
-At the age of 14, he built another boat… and this time it worked.
+Family jaunts down the Susquehanna River and vacations on the Chesapeake Bay fueled this passion.
+Newman’s interest only grew.
+At the age of 14, he built another boat.
+And this time it worked!

 By 25, Newman was working as a commercial sign painter and artist pursuing boat building in his free time.
 That year, in 1953, he finished his first invention, a folding rowboat called the Darby Dory.
 He continued to tinker and fine-tune, focusing largely on innovating his personal pontoon catamaran.
 And innovate he did.
 Drawing back on discoveries he made as a teenager, Newman operated his boat with a hand-held sail instead of a rudder.